On the convergence of the drainage network with branching: Drainage Network with branching

 \begin{remark} Since $K^r(z)$ and $K^l(z)$ can be odd numbers, the first coordinate of dual vertices can be non-integer, so $\hat{V}$ is a subset of the lattice $\frac{1}{2}\mathbb{Z} \times \mathbb{Z}$. \end{remark}

 Now, let us construct the edge set $\hat{E}$ of the dual graph.
 From each vertex $\hat{z} \in \hat{V}$ departs either one or two edges connecting it to a vertex immediately below (since this process evolves backward in time).
-If there exists a vertex $\hat{z}' \in \hat{V}$ at time level $\hat{z}_2-1$ such that the line that connect the points $\hat{z}$ and $\hat{z}' $ does not cross any edge in $E$ and $\hat{z}'$ is the nearest vertex in $\hat{V}$ with this property, then $(\hat{z},\hat{z}')$ is the unique edge in $\hat{E}$ departing from $\hat{z}$.
+If there exists a vertex $\hat{z}' \in \hat{V}$ at time level $\hat{z}_2-1$ such that the line connecting the points $\hat{z}$ and $\hat{z}' $ does not cross any edge in $E$ and $\hat{z}'$ is the nearest vertex in $\hat{V}$ with this property, then $(\hat{z},\hat{z}')$ is the unique edge in $\hat{E}$ departing from $\hat{z}$.
 But due to branching in the DNB, some vertices in $\hat{V}$ are not able to reach any other vertex immediately below without crossing any path of $\mathcal{X}_\epsilon$, or equivalently an edge of $E$.
 In these cases, the path of the dual process also branches.
-This leads to a pair of edges departing from $\hat{z}$, one connecting it to the closest vertex to the right immediately below and another connecting it to the closest vertex to the left immediately below.
+Because of this, we obtain a pair of edges departing from $\hat{z}$, one connecting it to the closest vertex to the right immediately below and another connecting it to the closest one to the left immediately below.
 When such branching occurs, a path from the dual crosses a path from the DNB, but we do not have crossings between l-paths or between r-paths.
-Moreover, with our definition, branchings of the dual are in one to one correspondence with branchings of the DNB.
+Moreover, with our definition, branchings of the dual are in one-to-one correspondence with branchings of the DNB.